-1. To describe the specific competences that intervene in the acquisition of translation competence.
+- To describe the specific competences involved in translation competence acquisition.

 The results of the project will provide the training and professional sectors with a common framework that will facilitate comparison between different systems of qualifications and serve as a guide to: create translation programmes; draw up official certificates; recognise academic qualifications; establish professional and academic profiles; design assessment criteria (examination, formative and diagnostic assessment); design text books and teaching material; establish criteria for professional quality control.

 This common framework already exists for teaching foreign languages, the Common European Framework of Reference for Languages (CEFR), but it does not exist for teaching translation.
 Given the importance of translator training in the context of a multilingual Europe and a globalized world, with ever increasing professional and academic mobility and migratory flows, a common framework is essential.
 It is also needed to meet the new requirements of academic integration fostered by the European Higher Education Area (EHEA).

 The project will promote knowledge transfer to our society, based on the results of PACTEs earlier fundamental empirical research: research in Translation Competence (TC); research in the Translation Competence Acquisition (TCA).
 Both qualitative and quantitative research methods are used.
 The levelling proposal is based on: qualitative and quantitative data collected in PACTE's TC and TCA research; comparisons of curricular designs in several European translation training centres; evaluation by a group of expert translation professionals and academics.